You are listening to the fastest three hours in media.

 Like he's some 18-year-old kid, you know, that's come out of the average American public school.

-This guy, Roberts could run rings about Patrick Leahy intellectually in every other which way.
+This guy, Roberts, could run rings about Patrick Leahy intellectually in every other which way.

-He has to sit there and you watch, and you have to sit there and act subservient and all this sort of stuff.
+You have to sit there and act subservient and all this sort of stuff.

-Here's uh here's Robert in Pensacola, Florida.
+Here's Robert in Pensacola, Florida.

 I'm glad you waited, Robert.